aritang/aritang.github.io/content/posts/maths.md

 summary: Him saying, "Whose paper is it?
 Let me see...
 Hmm, well, it's very unlikely that it's him who is making a mistake Ariana..."
 ---

-This afternoon, I had a little tête-à-tête in my office with a buddy who's a math whiz turned TCS enthusiast.
+This afternoon, I had a little tête-à-tête in my office with a buddy who was a math major turned TCS enthusiast.

-> I'm scratching my head here.
+> Me: I'm scratching my head here.
 The author of this paper I'm reading just casually skipped another proof.
 I'm starting to think they might be off track.

 > Him: Whose paper is it?
 Let me see...
 Hmm, well, it's very unlikely that it's him who is making a mistake Ariana...